Dip (Chest)

 NOTES: Difficulty Rating: 82%

 Begin lowering yourself down and keep going until your Upper Arms are parallel to the floor.
-There’s no point in going lower because it increases the risk of injury, but I do see some people going lower.
+There’s no point in lowering it further because it increases the risk of injury, but I do see some people adjusting their stance.

-Beginners may only be able to do one or two Chest Dips, which is normal because this exercise is very challenging, and probably if you can’t do one perfect Push-up then you wont be able to do any Dips either.
-Persevere with your fitness journey and keep doing more of the easier stuff until you are ready for these.
+Beginners may only be able to do one or two Chest Dips, which is normal because this exercise is very challenging.
+If you can’t do one perfect Push-up, then you probably won’t be able to do any Dips either.
+Persevere with your fitness journey and keep doing more of the easier exercises until you are ready for these.

 There are several variations of the Dip exercise which you might like to explore: